marvin-hansen/typedb-client-go/README.md

 Notice, this instance does not store data on disk.
 All data will be lost when the instance ends.

-For development, run TypeDB with an external volume that stores data on disk.
+For development, run TypeDB with an external volume that stores data on the mounded folder on disk.

 ```Bash
 docker run --name typedb -d -v /path/to/volume:/typedb-all-linux/server/data/ -p 1729:1729 vaticle/typedb:latest